Here's an easy-to-understand guide that answers this basic question

 Why should you invest?
 The answer is very simple: to create wealth.
 And why would you want to create wealth?
-Well, to fund various financial goals you may have in your life like an expensive TV, foreign holiday, retirement, and so on.
+Well, to fund various financial goals you may have in your life like an expensive car, foreign holiday, retirement, and so on.

-The trouble is that most of us have a single source of income and there are various needs that are immediate, medium term and long term.
+The trouble is that most of us have a single source of income and there are various needs that can be immediate, medium term or long term.
 If we move from one goal to the other with our accumulated savings, we would be left with almost nothing for our long-term goals.
 This is why it is important to not just keep money in the savings bank, but use it to make investments that will help you create wealth over a long period of time.

 If you start your investments as early as possible, you will be in for a pleasant surprise.
 This is because time and compounding interests are a lethal combination that will multiply your wealth beyond your imagination over a long period of time.

 Waiting for the perfect plan: Spending months or years to come up with a fool-proof investment plan is not a great idea.
-There is no guarantee that your perfect plan indeed is going to be perfect.
+There is no guarantee that your perfect plan is indeed going to be perfect.
 So, start right away.

 Starting late: It is extremely difficult or almost impossible to catch up with someone who has started investing regularly much earlier.
 Even with a very large investment, you would find it difficult to catch up.
 Once again, start now.

 Looking for tips: Don't waste time looking for tips to get rich quick.
-Most of these tips would do exactly the opposite: rob you a chance of making money on your investments.
+Most of these tips would do exactly the opposite- rob you a chance of making money on your investments.
 If you have your basics right, shut out all the noise and stick to your plan.
 Take our word for it: you will be rich one day.

 Trading is not investing: Getting in and out of investments, especially equity investments, is not a great idea.
 You will end up paying higher taxes on such frequent sale and purchases.
 It will also rob you a chance to make spectacular returns from your investments over a long period as it throttles compounding of returns.
 Giving time to your investments is the key to creating wealth over a long period.